 Chief of Police

-Captain Dennis began his career with the Irmo Police Department as a Reserve Police Officer and was hired full time in 2002 as a Patrol Officer.
-Since starting with the department, he has worked his way through the ranks and served in a variety of positions including K9 Officer, Field Training Officer, Evidence Custodian, Patrol Corporal, Patrol Sergeant, and later serving as the Sergeant over the Criminal Investigations Division.
+Chief Dennis began his career in 2001 with the Irmo Police Department as a Reserve Police Officer and was hired as a full time Patrol Officer in 2002.
+Since starting with the department, he has worked his way through the ranks and served in a variety of positions including K9 Officer, Field Training Officer, Evidence Custodian, Patrol Corporal, Patrol Sergeant, Investigations’ Sergeant and later serving as the Captain of the Irmo Police Department.

 Copies of incident and/or accident reports are available through the records division at the Irmo Police Department.
 You may request copies of these reports.
 The Request an Incident/Accident Report form can be faxed, submitted online or dropped off at the Irmo Police Department located at 1230 Columbia Avenue.
 Please note that you must obtain the report in person during business hours (Monday – Friday from 8:30 am to 5:00 pm) and must bring a photo I.D TO receive a copy of the report* (Photo I.D is required if you are a victim wanting to receive a “FREE” copy).

 *The fee is $4.00 per Incident/Accident Report.
 CLICK ON THE BELOW TO REQUEST AN INCIDENT/ACCIDENT REPORT ONLINE.

 If you have any questions, please call the Irmo Police at (803)781-8088 or email at email@example.com

 Freedom of Information Policy, Requests and Fee Schedule